christian-volmer/OFFT/README.md

 # Introduction

-“oFFT” is a fast, general purpose Fast Fourier Transform (FFT) open-source library for C++ 11.
+“oFFT” is a fast, general purpose Fast Fourier Transform (FFT) open-source library for C++.

 Features include
 - Simplicity of use